Caleb-Mitchell/receipt-processor-challenge/README.md

-- First, after cloning this project repository, be sure to navigate into the project directory with `cd receipt-processor-challenge`, and then run the following commands to build and start the webservice, listening on port 4567 as is the default for Sinatra applications:
+- First, after cloning this project repository, be sure to navigate into the project directory with `cd receipt-processor-challenge`, and then run the following commands to build and start the webservice, subsequently listening on port 4567 as is the default for Sinatra applications:

 ```
 docker build -t receipt_processor .